Notes on invariant measures for loop groups: Introduction

 Section \ref{representations} concerns representation theory.
 Given a fixed positive integral level $l$, an important problem is to correctly formulate an analytic version of the (holomorphic) Peter-Weyl theorem.
-There is a well-known algebraic version of the Peter-Weyl theorem for arbitrary symmetrizable Kac-Moody groups due to Kac and Peterson.
-But this is inadequate for an application we have in mind, see below.
-A key ingredient is a diagonal distribution conjecture, which is a corollary of the root subgroup conjectures of the previous section.
-A corollary of the uniqueness conjectures of Section \ref{uniqueness} is that $C^{\omega}Homeo(S^1)$ acts unitarily on the Hilbert space of half densities for $\mu_0$.
-The first perspective in Section \ref{calculate} sheds some light on this action, although this remains largely mysterious.
+There is a well-known algebro-geometric version of the Peter-Weyl theorem for arbitrary symmetrizable Kac-Moody groups due to Kac and Peterson.
+But this is inadequate for an application we have in mind to sewing for the (chiral) Wess-Zumino-Witten model of conformal field theory, see below.
+A key ingredient is a diagonal distribution conjecture, which is a corollary of the root subgroup conjectures of Section \ref{calculate2}.
+It appears that the decomposition of $L^2(\mu_0)$ with respect to the bi-invariant action of $L_{fin}K$ is rather dull: the action on the orthogonal complement of the constant function $1$ may be irreducible.
+On the other hand a corollary of the uniqueness conjectures of Section \ref{uniqueness} is that $C^{\omega}Homeo(S^1)$ fixes $\mu_0$ and hence acts unitarily on the Hilbert space of half densities.
+This is highly decomposable, in a potentially interesting way, as a consequence of the first perspective in Section \ref{calculate1}.
+But how to decompose this action is presently unclear.

-In an appendix there are some brief comments on generalizations to loops into symmetric spaces, and on possible generalizations to symmetrizable Kac-Moody algebra theory, which I originally thought was (and may be) the natural context.
+In Section \ref{Generalizations} there are some comments on generalizations.
+The basic existence result for invariant measures generalizes to (formal and hyperfunction completions of) loops into symmetric spaces.
+It is a challenge to formulate a generalization for loops into more general compact homogeneous targets (this seems doable) or Einstein targets (which will undoubtedly require new ideas).
+The vague general question is, given a Riemannian manifold $X$, not necessarily compact but admitting a Wiener type measure $\nu_{\frac 1T E}$ on $C^0(S^1,X)$, does there exist some analogue of the hyperfunction completion such that there is an interesting large $T$ limit analogous to $\mu_0$?
+In another direction, I originally thought the theory might extend to symmetrizable Kac-Moody algebras.
+This now seems doubtful, and it is enlightening to understand why.

-In an earlier version of these notes, I included some discussion of the relevance of these measures to sigma models.
-This will appear elsewhere.
+The measures $\mu_l$, and various generalizations, are interesting because of their potential applications to quantum field theory.
+Ultimately these measures should be understood as emerging from this qft perspective as fixed time distributions for various 2d Feynman measures.